-Research shows just 22% of travelers in the US are fully engaged with the hotel they visit most frequently, showing just how much room for improvement hoteliers have when it comes to guest management.
+Research shows just 22% of travelers are fully engaged with the hotel they visit most frequently, showing just how much room for improvement hoteliers have when it comes to guest management.
 It’s critical to not only have an effective marketing strategy that draws visitors in, but one that also converts them into loyal fans.
-This can be challenging in the competitive independent market, but there are ways to conquer this strategic challenge and ultimately increase your return on investment.
+This can be challenging in the competitive independent market, so hereafter you will find 4 independent hotel marketing strategies to conquer this challenge and ultimately increase your return on investment.

 1. Ask yourself, “What does the traveler care about?”

 This is a loaded question.
 It’s also a crucial one that requires strong branding as your guiding light.
 According to market research, travelers focus on one major aspect during their time away:

 Travelers seek unique and different experiences.